1988 Summer Paralympics

 The 1988 Summer Paralympics were the first Paralympics in 24 years to take place in the same city as the Olympic Games.
 They took place in Seoul, South Korea.

+Name

-This was the first time the term "Paralympic" was used officially.
+This was the first time the term Paralympic was used officially.

 Bidding process

 During the fourth meeting of the International Paralympic Committee held at the Aylesbury Civic Center in England (28 July 1983), two candidate cities made themselves known;